Beyond islands: A free probabilistic approach: A free probability primer

 Similarly, one can also find the spectral distribution of the product of two free positive self-adjoint random variables $a$ and $b$, $ab$ or $ba$.
 In particular, let's consider the positive operators $\sqrt{b}a\sqrt{b}$ or $\sqrt{a}b\sqrt{a}$ that share the same spectrum.
 It is given by the \emph{free multiplicative convolution}~\cite{voiculescu1987multiplication},

 where the notation is chosen to indicate that this spectral distribution can be obtained from their spectral distributions $\nu_a$ and $\nu_b$ thanks to the freeness.
 Just like free additive convolution, the free multiplicative convolution $\boxtimes$ is an associative and commutative operation.
 Note this operation is defined for any two compactly supported distributions on $\mathbb{R}_+$.\footnote{It can also be defined for distributions with non-compact support on $\mathbb{R}_+$~\cite{bercovici1993free} or distributions supported on the unit circle in $\mathbb{C}^+$~\cite{bercovici1992levy}.
 One can also relax the condition that one distribution can be supported on $\mathbb{R}$ provided the other distribution is supported $\mathbb{R}_+$~\cite{rao2007multiplication}.} Therefore, it only depends on the spectral distributions $\nu_a$ and $\nu_b$ rather than the specific variables $a$ and $b$.

-An important property of $\boxtimes$ is that the convoluted distribution has bounded support if $\nu_a$ and $\nu_b$ have bounded support.
-This will later imply that the replica trick moment problem we have is a Hausdorff moment problem.
+The convoluted distribution has bounded support if $\nu_a$ and $\nu_b$ have bounded support.

 Let's see how this works with the help of the \emph{$S$-transform}.
 Analogous to the $R$-transform, which can help us calculate the free additive convolution, the free convolution can be computed by the $S$-transform, where the convolution turns into a multiplication.
 We first define another moment function $\omega$ just as an intermediate tool,